zuleikarg/cooperating_ABB_robots_simulation/README.md

 ## Third Behaviour

-The robots biuld the first fourth layers of a jenga tower cooperating and with intermitente trajectories.
+The robots biuld the first fourth layers of a jenga tower cooperating and with intermitent trajectories.

 https://youtu.be/Awp3UeazHoY